SRshohan/IT_TimeSheet/README.md

 # IT Time Sheet Automation

-This application helps automate the process of submitting your IT time sheet by extracting data from OpenClock or Google Calendar and automatically filling it into the Self-Service portal.
+This application helps automate the process of submitting your IT time sheet by extracting data from Google Calendar and automatically filling it into the Self-Service portal.

+> **FYI Note**: Currently, the application shows both OpenClock and Google Calendar options in the Self-Service submission process, but only Google Calendar integration is functional.
+You will need to select option "B" (Google Calendar) for each date entry.
+This can be streamlined by modifying the input selection at the top of the script.

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.11
 - Chrome browser installed
 - ChromeDriver (compatible with your Chrome version)
-- Google Calendar API credentials (for Google Calendar integration)
+- Google Calendar API credentials

 ## Installation